Category: Disaster Response

 by Cheryl Wade I recently created a tiny nonprofit organization to provide little bits of help to people in my community who are experiencing sight loss.
 Through this work, I learned that there are tiny little things that need to be done—and there is no organized way to get them done.
 So, I have become a “doer of little things.”

-by Rich Duggan, OPC Disaster Response Volunteer & Member, New Hope OPC, Bridgeton, NJ On August 31st, a group of five men from New Jersey, including myself, departed on our planned trip to Midland, Michigan.
-We were going to help a couple of families that had their homes significantly damaged by flooding when multiple dams failed around Sanford Lake in May
+Confessions of a Disaster Response Volunteer by Rich Duggan, OPC Disaster Response Volunteer & Member, New Hope OPC, Bridgeton, NJ On August 31st, a group of five men from New Jersey, including myself, departed on our planned trip to Midland, Michigan.
+We were going to help a couple of families that had their homes significantly damaged by flooding when multiple dams

 by Trish DugganCommunications Coordinator, OPC Disaster Response How can we fully describe Summer like the one we’ve just experienced?
 And why in the world would we choose a photo of Glenn and Michelle Moots smiling?
 Their home was destroyed by floods, after all!
 The summer was good.
 Yes, it was good.The summer for OPC Short Term Missions and Disaster Response was different for